Updated: Aug 11, 2022

 You may be eligible for compensation once you report the dog bite.
 You should consult with a lawyer who will be able to help you know your legal options.

-Puncture wounds, lacerations, muscle sprains and strains, nerve damage, infections, disfigurement, emotional distress, and the medical expenses for the treatment of the dog bite.
-All of these can be remedied by legal mean.
+Some serious damage from dog bites include: puncture wounds, lacerations, muscle sprains and strains, nerve damage, infections, disfigurement, emotional distress, and medical expenses for the treatment of the dog bite.
+All of these can be remedied by legal means.

 Physical scars and wounds are visible, but emotional damage is just as real from dog bites.
 Severe stress and social anxiety can affect the way you live your life.
 PTSD from a dog bite usually requires help from a qualified therapist.
 Treatment is needed to help individuals return to their state of wellbeing before the incident, adding more expenses to the recovery.